 Generation Hope, which describes its work as a “two-generation solution to poverty,” works with teen parents in college and their little ones.
 Between college campus and school closures, admission to physical and mental healthcare facilities, and access to food, Generation Hope’s team and case managers are working to ensure the support and services they provide continue without interruption – moving some of their programming to virtual delivery where possible.
 Generation Hope asks people to sign up to tutor remotely, mail laptops and Wi-Fi hotspot equipment to their office (located at 415 Michigan Ave, NE, Suite 430, Washington, DC 20017), donate to their Scholar Emergency Fund, and help with general operating support.

 The National Capital Area Council Boy Scouts of America’s (NCAC) first priority is the health and safety of its staff, volunteers, and Scouts, and their moral responsibility to follow guidelines for social distancing to help stop the spread of this disease.
-While much is still unknown about how dramatically they will be affected by the coronavirus, they have currently cancelled all programs, events, and camps until at least April 30.
+While much is still unknown about how dramatically they will be affected by the coronavirus, they have currently canceled all programs, events, and camps until at least April 30.
 In addition to technology and resource deficits, this disruption will result in lost revenue.
 A donation of $240 can help NCAC cover the cost of programs for one Scout whose family has been economically challenged by COVID-19.

-As is the case with many other nonprofits we’ve heard from, Thurgood Marshall College Fund (TMCF), whose programs and scholarships are life changing for students—many who are low-income and first-generation college students—is having to postpone and cancel critical fundraising events that support TMCF’s overall mission.
-Not only does TMCF provide unparalleled access to a funnel of opportunities for students to journey to college, through college and into a career, but TMCF also serves as an essential pipeline, providing corporations with critical exposure to diverse talent.
+As is the case with many other nonprofits we’ve heard from, Thurgood Marshall College Fund (TMCF), whose programs and scholarships are life-changing for students—many who are low-income and first-generation college students—is having to postpone and cancel critical fundraising events that support TMCF’s overall mission.
+Not only does TMCF provide unparalleled access to a funnel of opportunities for students to journey to college, through college, and into a career, but TMCF also serves as an essential pipeline, providing corporations with critical exposure to diverse talent.
 Historically Black Colleges and Universities (HBCUs) have long been overlooked as major corporations build their university relations plans largely with predominately white institutions.
-The programming TMCF offers allows senior leaders, hiring managers, and other corporate stakeholders to engage with talent they would not normally engage with cost efficiently, proving to corporate leaders that HBCUs provide a rich and viable pipeline of diverse talent.
+The programming TMCF offers allows senior leaders, hiring managers, and other corporate stakeholders to engage with the talent they would not normally engage with cost-efficiently, proving to corporate leaders that HBCUs provide a rich and viable pipeline of diverse talent.
 This process of exposing the value of HBCUs is central to the mission of TMCF and critical to their ability to deepen current funding resources and attracting new ones.

 The Need for Sustainable Nonprofit Funding

 The event of America’s Charities’ 40th anniversary has given us an opportunity to pause and reflect on philanthropy.
 In all our time supporting nonprofits and businesses and advancing the greater good, we have never seen the social impact community face a crisis quite like this one.
-While the full scale of the coronavirus toll has yet to be seen, one thing is crystal clear: nonprofits all across the U.S. are playing an absolutely vital role in addressing and mitigating the impact the coronavirus will have on communities across our nation, and filling the void made by the lack of government resources.
+While the full scale of the coronavirus toll has yet to be seen, one thing is crystal clear: nonprofits all across the U.S. are playing an absolutely vital role in addressing and mitigating the impact the coronavirus will have on communities across our nation and filling the void made by the lack of government resources.